cloudsimplus/cloudsimplus/README.md

 - **Listener objects that allow you to be notified when different events happen during your simulation execution**: interfaces and classes included in the [org.cloudbus.cloudsim.listeners](/cloudsim-plus/src/main/java/org/cloudbus/cloudsim/listeners/) package allow you to keep track of simulation execution and perform additional tasks when a given event happens.
-  These listeners were implemented for some CloudSim++ classes such as below (the next section describes examples of this feature):
+  These listeners were implemented for some CloudSim Plus classes such as below (the next section describes examples of this feature):
-    - at `CloudSim` class: to notify observers when any event is processed by CloudSim++.
+    - at `CloudSim` class: to notify observers when any event is processed by CloudSim Plus.
     - at `Host` class: to notify observers when VMs processing is updated.
     - at `Vm` class: to notify observers when a host is allocated to a VM, a host is deallocated for a VM or the creation of a VM fails.
     - at `Cloudlet` class: to notify observers when a cloudlet finishes executing.